 What qualifies as dining and entertainment?
 Dining purchases are those made at restaurants, cafes, bars, lounges, fast-food chains and bakeries.
 Entertainment purchases include purchases at record stores and video rental locations, and tickets for movies, plays, concerts, sporting events, tourist attractions, theme parks, aquariums, zoos, dance clubs, pool halls or bowling alleys.
 (Note: cable, digital streaming, and subscription services are excluded.)

 Which rewards program is better?
-You may think it’s a no-brainer to choose the Capital One® Savor® Cash Rewards Credit Card with its higher cashback rate, but you have to take the annual fee ($0 intro for first year; $95 after that) into consideration.
+You may think it’s a no-brainer to choose the Capital One® Savor® Cash Rewards Credit Card with its higher cashback rate, but you have to take the annual fee ($95) into consideration.
 Depending on how much you spend on the card annually, one will benefit you more than the other.
 Just because the Capital One® Savor® Cash Rewards Credit Card card has a higher cashback rate doesn’t mean it’s the best choice for you.
 After you deduct the annual fee, you may actually net less cash back than the Capital One® SavorOne® Cash Rewards Credit Card.

-The same concept applies to the annual fee — you may think the $0 annual fee Capital One® SavorOne® Cash Rewards Credit Card is the best choice since you don’t have to pay a yearly fee to use the card, but you may actually wind up earning less cash back than the Capital One® Savor® Cash Rewards Credit Card with an annual fee ($0 intro for first year; $95 after that), depending on how much you spend.
+The same concept applies to the annual fee — you may think the $0 annual fee Capital One® SavorOne® Cash Rewards Credit Card is the best choice since you don’t have to pay a yearly fee to use the card, but you may actually wind up earning less cash back than the Capital One® Savor® Cash Rewards Credit Card with an annual fee ($95), depending on how much you spend.
 You have to do some math to figure out which card will reap you the most rewards, but below we provided a basic breakdown for year one and subsequent years that should help you pick the best card.
 Keep in mind, our calculations only consider dining and entertainment purchases.

 Year one winner: Capital One® Savor® Cash Rewards Credit Card

 In year one, the Capital One® Savor® Cash Rewards Credit Card earns more money than the Capital One® SavorOne® Cash Rewards Credit Card no matter how much you spend.
-That’s because the annual fee is $0 intro for first year; $95 after that.
+That’s because the annual fee is $95.
 See below for a visual of how much more cash back you’ll earn at all spending levels with the Capital One® Savor® Cash Rewards Credit Card in year one.

 Year two and beyond winner: It depends on your annual spending.